cloudaware/compliance-policies/ce/ca/azure/storage/table-logging-for-read-write-delete-requests/description.md

 ### From Azure Portal

-1. From the default portal page select `Storage Accounts`.
+1. Go to `Storage Accounts`.
-2. Select the specific Storage Account.
-3. Click the `Diagnostics settings` under the `Monitoring` section in the left column.
+2. For each storage account, under `Monitoring`, click `Diagnostics settings`.
-4. Select the `table` tab indented below the storage account.
-Then select the diagnostic setting listed.
+3. Select the `table` tab indented below the storage account.
+4. Ensure that at least one diagnostic setting is listed.
+5. Click `Edit setting` on a diagnostic setting.
-5. Ensure `StorageRead`, `StorageWrite`, and `StorageDelete` options are selected under the `Logging section` and that they are sent to the correct destination.
+6. Ensure that at least one diagnostic setting has `StorageRead`, `StorageWrite`, and `StorageDelete` options selected under the `Logs` section and that they are sent to an appropriate destination.

 ### From Azure CLI